 Barcelona is a vibrant city that offers plenty of things to do and see, and whether you are passing for a day or weeks while traveling in Spain, you want to make the best of your time by visiting iconic attractions and tasting the best of Catalan cuisine.
-Our Insiders´Barcelona Travel Guide offers you insider´s tips to make your experience memorable.
-Here you will find an insight into Food in Barcelona plus selection of our favorite restaurants, tapas bars, city attractions and places to stay to enjoy Barcelona like a local.
+Our Barcelona Travel Guide offers you insider´s tips to make your experience memorable.
+Here you will find an insight into Food in Barcelona plus selection of our favorite restaurants, tapas bars, city attractions, things to do, and places to stay to enjoy Barcelona like a local.

 ESSENTIAL FOODS AND DRINKS IN CATALONIA

 The gastronomic offer of Barcelona is influenced by a number of cultures, it clearly sparks the Mediterranean flavor on its dishes thanks to using of olive oil, fresh veggies, fish, and meat.
 One can say that Catalan gastronomy is a dynamic combination of ancient and new traditions.
 You shouldn’t leave Barcelona without trying:

 - Pa amb tomaquet.
 An art on itself and an identity to Catalan people.
 Bread rubbed with garlic, tomato, olive oil and a pinch of salt in that very same order.

 - Bunyols de Bacalla.
 Codfish pastries, slightly crunchy on the outside and soft and creamy on the inside that are served as an appetizer or just eaten as street food.
 Best is found at Barcelona Markets.

 - Escalivada.
 Eggplant and Bell Peppers cooked in ashes served with a generous amount of olive oil are the ingredients of this perfect pairing to Pa amb Tomaquet.

 - Trinxat.
 Literally, to slice, this is a classic dish from the Catalan Pyrenees mountains made with cabbage, potatoes and pork meat.